chuyskywalker/jrm.cc/jrmcc/content/blog/home-cluster-04-orchestration.md

 When running a single server, the question "Where do I run service X?" only has a single answer -- on that one server.

-A cluster's priamry purpose is to have no single points of failure.
-This is known as _redundancy_.
-Secondarily, a cluster gives you more computing power overall as well.
+A cluster provides two important benefits; more computing power and the ability to survive a single point of failure.
+The later is known as _redundancy_.

 So far, for redudancy I have put three phsyical machines into place.
 This ensures that if a ram module goes bad, processor dies, power supply shorts, etc that I've still got available hardware to run my services.